Andrew (footballer)

-Andrew da Silva Ventura (born 1 July 2001), known as just Andrew, is a Brazilian professional footballer who plays as a goalkeeper for the Primeira Liga club Gil Vicente.
+Andrew da Silva Ventura (born 1 July 2001), known as just Andrew, is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Gil Vicente.

 Club career

 Andrew joined the youth academy of Botafogo at the age of 9, and in 2018 was moved up to their senior team as reserve goalkeeper.
 He moved to Maranhão on loan in July 2020, until September 2020.
 On 21 July 2021, he moved to the Portuguese club Gil Vicente on a free transfer signing a 3-year contract.
 He made his professional debut with Gil Vicente in a 2–1 Primeira Liga win over Benfica on 2 February 2022.

 International career

 Andrew was called up to a training camp for the Brazil U18s in July 2019.

 Personal life

 Andrew is the brother of Andrey, who is also a Brazilian football goalkeeper.